 Sumrygush was a broodmare at Yulduz farm in Russia who became

 a breed champion among adult mares in Krasnodar in 1991.

-was trained for dressage and show-jumping prior to retiring
+Kuvvatli was trained for dressage and show-jumping prior

-Kuvvatli's interesting pedigree and type.
-Kuuvalti's dam comes
+special reference to his interesting pedigree and type.
+Kuuvalti's

-from different branch of line Posman than those from Gaigisiz
+dam comes from different branch of line Posman than those

-as his mother comes from Ak Belek line - quite rare, especially
+from Gaigisiz as his mother comes from Ak Belek line - quite

 Kambarbay is currently one of the only 5 Posman-line breeding